ylecuyer/survey-gizmo-ruby/README.md

   config.user = 'still_tippin@woodgraingrip.com'
   config.password = 'it_takes_grindin_to_be_a_king'

-  # api_version defaults to v4, but you can probably set to v3 safely if you suspect a bug in v4
+  # Optional - Defaults to v4, but you can probably set to v3 safely if you suspect a bug in v4
   config.api_version = 'v4'

-  # Setting the results_per_page too high can cause SurveyGizmo to start throwing timeouts
+  # Optional - Defaults to 50, maximum 500.
+Setting too high may cause SurveyGizmo to start throwing timeouts.
-  # The SurveyGizmo default is 50.
   config.results_per_page = 100
 end